-Additionally, she also covers many business aspects including how to find students and how much to charge.
-She includes a series of questions which I consider to be a business plan.
+Additionally, she covers many business aspects, including how to find students and how much to charge.
+She includes a series of questions which I consider to a type of business plan.
 By answering questions such as ‘when will you teach?’ and ‘how will you handle childcare?’
 Marcia helps a potential teacher avoid pitfalls and problems.
 Marcia generously shares her experiences in many areas so the reader can learn from her and launch a successful business teaching piano.

 The book is well done, enjoyable to read and full of helpful information.
 I highly recommend it to anyone wishing to start a business teaching piano.

 Marcia shared a digital copy of Talent to Treasure with me, but I received no other payments or commissions for reviewing this book.